allenai/aries/README.md

 `raw_split_ids.json` and `review_replies.jsonl` contains the raw split document ids and author responses/reviews used to construct the synthetic dataset.
 They are consumed by `scripts/generate_synthetic_data.py`, although the outputs of that script are already available in the train and dev label files.

+`gpt3_cache.sqlite` is a cache of the GPT inputs and responses that should be necessary to reproduce the main paper results.
+To use it, make sure it is in the path pointed by `"cache_db_path"` in the GPT experiment configs (by default, it isn't, so GPT responses would be re-generated).

 ## Running experiments